ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 ## Goals and Objectives:

 **Objectives:**
-* Apply the lessons of the past two modules to create a new service
+* Apply the lessons of the past modules to create a new service

 **Goals:**
 * Build and deploy a new service